d12frosted/elpa-mirror/gnu/denote-readme.txt

   sufficient.
 The manual shall be expanded accordingly.

+[How to switch a silo] See section 3.7.1

-[Use custom commands to select a silo] See section 3.7.1
+[Use custom commands to select a silo] See section 3.7.2

+3.7.1 How to switch a silo
+╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Switching to a silo directory will make all Denote commands use the silo’s path as the `denote-directory', instead of the global value of that variable ([Maintain separate directory silos for notes]).
+There are three ways to switch to a silo:

+  1. Visit a file inside of that directory.
+  2. Use the `dired' command to open the directory in a buffer.
+  3. Use the command `cd' to select the directory without moving away from the current buffer.

+[Maintain separate directory silos for notes] See section 3.7

-3.7.1 Use custom commands to select a silo ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+3.7.2 Use custom commands to select a silo ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   [ As part of version 2.1.0, the contents of this section are formally